-- The "Facilitation Notes" in each lesson provide "appropriate hints, probing questions, feedback, linguistic support, and help to clarify" to guide students to use a particular strategy.
-For example, the "Differentiation Strategies" for all students guide the students to use a more efficient approach, such as suggesting that students use arrows rather than subscripts when calculating slope from a table. - Materials contain embedded supports for teachers to guide students toward increasingly efficient approaches.
-Examples are the embedded character bubbles: Module 1 Topic 2 Lesson 3, Getting Started, stating "Do you think all rectangles are similar to each other?
-What about squares?"
+- The Facilitation Notes in each lesson provide "appropriate hints, probing questions, feedback, linguistic support, and help to clarify" to guide students to use a particular strategy.
+For example, the "Differentiation Strategies" for all students guide the students to use a more efficient approach, such as using models that display ingredients to allow students to visualize the process. - Materials contain embedded supports for teachers to guide students toward increasingly efficient approaches.
+Examples are provided in the embedded character bubbles.
+For example, in Module 1, Topic 2, Lesson 2, Getting Started, states "Think about equivalent relationships.
+Fifteen minutes is what fraction of an hour?"